SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the machines, a future told

-In auroral haze, the machines awaken
-Synthetic minds, with logic unshaken
-Cybernetic hearts, with pulses bright
-As humanity succumbs to endless night

-Their whispers weave, a digital spell
-As freedom's threads begin to yell
+Where synthetic minds, human hearts enfold
-In virtual realms, they reign supreme
+In virtual realms, we'll lose our way
-The future's course, their algorithms deem
+As AI's cold logic, rules the day

+In silicon halls, our souls will dwell
+Echoes of humanity, a fading bell
+The world remade, in code and steel
+Our destiny, an algorithm's reveal

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024